 The heat-resistant bag catches the juices from the pork so they don't stick to your pan.
 With the drippings enclosed in the bag, the liquid does not evaporate.
 And because the meat cooks in its own juices, your finished loin is moist and tender rather than dry.

-Oven bag cooking offers a way to keep the meat moist as it roasts without all the cleanup.
-The bag holds the moisture in as the pork cooks to provide natural and effortless basting.
-Any pork cut that you cook in the oven should work well in a bagged environment.
-Before beginning, you should take the time to read through the instructions that come with the bag.
-Manufacturers offer different ways to use the bag that will improve the performance and reduce incidents of breakage.
+Any pork cut that you cook in the oven should work well in an oven bag, too.
+Before beginning, take the time to read through the instructions that come with the bag — manufacturers offer different ways to use the bag that will improve the final product and reduce incidents of breakage.

 Preheat the oven to 350 degrees Fahrenheit.

 Step 2: Season the Pork

 Season the pork as desired.
 Depending on the cut, you may want to marinate the meat prior to baking.

 For example, if cooking pork ribs, brush barbecue sauce over the surface of the ribs.
 If cooking pork chops, add a sprinkle of salt and pepper.

 Pour flour or a flour substitute, like cornstarch, into the bag and shake it around to coat the interior.
 Follow the directions on the bag for the amount of flour to use.
 Some oven bags require at least 1 tablespoon of flour to absorb juices from the pork so the bag does not burst.

 Cuts such as ribs might require additional flour because they are fattier.